As I waited at the empty bus stop, I was suddenly compelled to write a novel.

 I was back in the lawn of my own house.
 I acknowledged the grey shingles and blue stucco.
 This was my modest abode all right.

-A toddler in the neighboring garden stared and quickly cycled away in his tricycle when I looked at him.
+A toddler in the neighbouring garden stared and quickly cycled away in his tricycle when I looked at him.

 Behind me, the bus driver looked amused at the wheel.
 He shook his head and eased the vehicle away from the bus stop.